 Rolton had won an Olympic gold medal four years earlier at the Summer Games in Barcelona aboard Peppermint Grove (better known as Fred or Freddy) — the first Australian horsewoman to do so.
-And she returned with the horse to Atlanta for team eventing, a three-day competition featuring dressage, cross-country and show jumping.
+She returned with the horse to Atlanta for a three-day competition featuring dressage, cross-country and show jumping event.

-In cross-country, an endurance test for rider and horse, Rolton was confident of her early progress.
+In cross-country, an endurance test for both horse & rider, Rolton was confident of her early progress.
 But at the five-minute mark, Freddy’s hind legs slipped on gravel as he made a turn, and he rolled over her.

-A spectator grabbed Freddy, and someone else helped Rolton back onto him.
-They galloped up a hill hoping to make up for lost time, but as they came to a water jump, Rolton realized that her left arm, which had become difficult to move because of her broken collarbone, lacked the strength to control Freddy, and she fell into the water.
-She remounted.
+A spectator grabbed Freddy, and someone else helped Rolton back astride.
+They galloped up a hill hoping to make up for lost time, but as they came to a water jump, Rolton realized that her left arm, which had become difficult to move because of her broken collarbone, lacked the strength to control Freddy, and she fell into the water; she remounted once again.

-Rolton said instinct had compelled her to continue despite her falls and injuries.
-But there was also a practical reason to keep going: As the third of four cross-country riders for Australia, she needed to post a score in case something kept the rider who followed her, Andrew Hoy, from completing his ride.
-Ironically she was not needed for that event; her fellow riders and horses had no problems and secured the gold medal.
-The United States took the silver.
+Rolton said instinct had compelled her to continue despite her falls and injuries, but there was also a practical reason to keep going: as the third of four cross-country riders for Australia, she needed to post a score in case something kept the rider who followed her, Andrew Hoy, from completing his ride.
+Ironically she was not needed, her fellow riders had no problems and secured the gold medal.
+The United States took silver.

-She was one of eight Australian Olympic champions to carry their country’s flag in Atlanta’s Olympic opening ceremony, as she did not qualify.
-She was inducted into the Sport Australia Hall of Fame.
+She was one of eight Australian Olympic champions to carry their country’s flag in Atlanta’s Olympic opening ceremony, because she did not qualify.
+In 2000, she was inducted into the Sport Australia Hall of Fame.

 A true blue Ozzie

 Gillian England was born in Adelaide, South Australia, on May 3, 1956.
 Her father, Lloyd, was a builder, and her mother, the former Esme Fraser, a bookkeeper.
 There is no time around for Gillian, so we have rectified her to 10 Pisces and the Sabian symbol of “a rider in the clouds,” illustrating her desire to “transcend normal limitations by creating new realities of self”.
 She is a see-saw temperament type, half on the land and half above.

-After retiring from competitive riding, she remained active in equestrian sport.
-She coached young equestrians,was also a juror at the 2012 Summer Olympics in London.
-She is survived by her husband, Greg, and her half brother, John.
+After retiring from competitive riding, she was active in equestrian sport coaching young equestrians, and a juror at the 2012 Summer Olympics in London.
+She is survived by her husband, Greg, and half brother, John.